counsyl/capone/README.md

 and one optional argument:

-* posted_timestamp - The (assumed UTC) datetime that this transaction was posted in an outside system.
-If not provided, the current UTC time is used
+* posted_timestamp - The datetime that this transaction was posted in an outside system.

 At its most basic, a TransactionContext looks like this: